 How Roof Moss Shortens Roof Lifespan: Real Stats from BC Experts

-Roof moss is a silent, costly problem that lurks above your head.
+Roof moss is a silent, costly problem that lurks above your head and damages your roof.
 It’s more than simply a cosmetic problem.
-In fact, research indicates that moss growth left unchecked can reduce a roof’s lifespan by ten to fifteen years.
-That’s years’ worth of possible money squandered to something as basic as moss that thrives in wetness!
+Research indicates that moss growth left unchecked can reduce a roof’s lifespan by ten to fifteen years.
+That’s years’ worth of possible money squandered on something as basic as moss that thrives in wetness!
 Homeowners in British Columbia are witnessing the effects personally as the region’s climate provides the ideal environment for this unwanted visitor to thrive.

 I’ve witnessed it occur: a roof that ought to last thirty years only manages to last twenty.
 Who’s at fault?
 Moss.
 However, excellent news is here!
 You may prolong the life of your roof and avoid thousands of dollars in repairs by performing the proper preventative measures and maintenance.
 Let’s examine the information, tactics, and professional advice that will assist you in preventing moss and expensive damage.